As I work on changes with this blog one thing I realized I had to change related to the very first series I created on my blog. Dream Experience.

 Symbols and descriptions are things that people eat up more than scripture.

 I thought I was helping, but instead, I turned eyes away from the point of scripture to something else because that was more “interesting.”
 For many years, I tried to defend dreams related to spiritual topics, but again, we only need the word of God.
 Dreams add nothing, and if they add to scripture (and we claim it to others), then we are in danger of hellfire.
 (Revelation 22:18-19)

 I think God can use all things Romans 8:28, including dreams (see point 6) for us to learn, and He gave me a sister in Christ out of a discussion dealing with dreams.
 But it was not the dreams that edified or encouraged.
 It was the truth of scripture that edified and encouraged us both.

 Issues People Might Have With What I’m Saying

 I’m not unaware that one of the spiritual gifts listed in the New Testament is prophecy, or that many people today claim they have dreams, visions, words from the Lord, etc.

-To clarify in case it gets brought up- In Acts chapter 2 I think Peter quoting Joel 2:28-32 related partly to what was happening at Pentecost.
+To clarify in case it gets brought up- In Acts chapter 2 Peter quoting Joel 2:28-32 related to what was happening at Pentecost.
+He stated that that day those things were fulfilled.
+We know this for sure.
+But regarding what may happen later… there’s a lot of debate.
 We need to be careful about trying to claim what is fulfilled of scripture and what isn’t when it relates to the end times.
 If we truly KNEW, then so many people would not be arguing with each other on different views on what has and hasn’t happened.

 I am so guilty of focusing on those scriptures and taking them out of context and applying them in ways I shouldn’t.
 Again, I recant and seek your forgiveness!